When accidents are so severe that victims suffer a TBI, maximum compensation is needed.

 If you have questions about recovering from a traumatic brain injury and your next legal steps, we can help.
 For physical and emotional support after your accident, you should seek help from doctors, counselors, and family and friends.
 But when it comes to your financial recovery, you need a professional who knows how to navigate the legal system and will fight for the compensation you deserve.

 At Murphy Law Firm, we will fight hard for you.
-Our law firm has represented injured Montanans for decades, and we have over 65 years of combined experience.
+Our law firm has represented injured Montanans for decades, and we have 75+ combined years of experience.
 We’ll look after your best interests with acceptance, honesty, and integrity — regardless of age, race, religion, or background.
 We work on a contingency fee basis, which means you don’t pay unless we win.

 We may be able to help you obtain reimbursement and compensation for:

 - Lost wages

 - Loss of consortium (income, companionship, child care, etc.)

 - Emotional distress (pain and suffering)

 You should know that there’s a deadline on how much time you have to file a compensation claim for a traumatic brain injury.
 Talk to our experienced injury lawyers in Great Falls, Montana as soon as possible to start building your case.

 Contact Murphy Law Firm today to schedule your free consultation.

 “I want to thank each and every one of you for helping me on my case.
 Matt I want to thank you the most for all of your incredible hard work.
 Thanks again.”